Michigan City Area Schools

 Michigan City Area Schools is a school district based in Michigan City, Indiana in LaPorte County.
 It serves students in Michigan City and several adjacent towns and villages.
 It operates one high school, two middle schools, and eight elementary schools.
 Two schools, Elston Middle School and Niemann Elementary School, closed at the end of the 2013/2014 school year.

+In addition to Michigan City, the district, in LaPorte County, covers Long Beach, Michiana Shores, Pottawattamie Park, and Trail Creek.
+The district covers almost all of Coolspring Township and all of Springfield Township.
+It also extends into Porter County, where it includes Beverly Shores and the Town of Pines.
+In that county, the district covers most of Pine Township.